 POST, Warren Tice World War I

 Private.
-Service No. 636234, Canadian Infantry, 21st Bn.
+Service No. 636234, b March 28, 1894 Chandos Twp, Peterborough Co.
+Enlisted Jan 3, 1916 at Coe Hill.
+(Ernest Landon signed as witness).
+Present Address Glen Alda.
+155th Overseas Battalion, Canadian Infantry, to 21st Bn.
 Died May 11, 1917, age 23.
 Buried or commemorated at Vimy Memorial, FRANCE.
 Son of William J. W. and Susan A. Rosebush, Coe Hill, Ontario.
-A Chandos soldier.
 Click on memorial name to find map.
+No known grave.

 TAYLOR, Harry Elmo World War I